 The Statement of Revenues, Expenses and Changes in Net Position presents COSC's results of operations, as well as the non-operating revenues and expenses.
-Total operating revenues for fiscal year 2022 were \$8.4 million, down 12% from \$9.5 million in fiscal year 2021.
-Student tuition and fees of \$11.3 million represent the largest portion of operating revenue on a gross basis but are offset by student financial aid and waivers resulting in net tuition and fee revenue of \$7.6 million after scholarship allowances.
-These revenues reflect downward enrollment trends with an increase in institutional aid.
+Total operating revenues for fiscal year 2023 were \$7.6 million, down 9% from \$8.4 million in fiscal year 2022.
+Student tuition and fees of \$11.2 million represent the largest portion of operating revenue on a gross basis and were stable as compared to fiscal year 2022 but are additionally offset by student financial aid and waivers.
+This resulted in net tuition and fee revenue of \$6.7 million in fiscal year 2023 as compared to \$7.6 million in fiscal year 2022 as government funding in the current year provided more scholarships and fellowships that are not considered operating revenue.